Joseph Jacquard

 Computer-related contributions

 • French weaver, inventor, and merchant.
-Played an important role in the development of the earliest programmable loom, known today as the Jacquard Loom.
-His work heavily influenced the development of later programmable machines, including computers.
+Played an important role in developing the earliest programmable loom, known today as the Jacquard Loom.
+His work heavily influenced later programmable machines, including computers.

 • The Most Famous Image in the Early History of Computing is the portrait of Jacquard woven in silk on a Jacquard loom.
 It required 24,000 punched cards to create (1839).